 Long-term physical transmission rights (PTR)

 A PTR is a right entitling its holder to physically transfer a certain volume of electricity between two bidding zones within a given period of time.
-The transfer takes place in a specific direction via a nomination to both the TSO of the exporting country and the TSO of the importing country.
+The transfer takes place in a specific direction via a nomination to the TSOs.

-A PTR holder who chooses not to make use of its right to nominate is entitled to receive financial compensation.
+A PTR holder who chooses not to make use of its right to nominate (or to only nominate a portion of the rights it holds) is entitled to receive financial compensation for the non-nominated portion.
 The amount of this compensation is based on the day-ahead allocation results between two bidding zones during a specified period of time in a specific direction (Use it or Sell it principle - UIOSI).
 For the Belgian bidding zone, PTRs with UIOSI are offered only on the border with the United Kingdom.

-For the Belgian bidding zone, FTR options are offered on the borders with the Netherlands, France and Germany (once interconnected).
+For the Belgian bidding zone, FTR options are offered on the borders with the Netherlands, France and Germany.

 Daily and intraday capacity allocation